 The team can NEVER meet all at one time because of time zones so Scrum / Kanban will never work

 I have heard these points (with some variations) from many people in software, services, and hardware sectors over the past five years or so.
 I am not certain of the origin or why people believe that Scrum cannot be implemented in a geographically remote team composition.
-In my estimation, people make these statements of non-fact because of a lack of understanding of the agile Scrum framework.
+In my estimation, people make these statements of non-fact because of a lack of understanding of the Scrum framework and method.
 Or, possibly they have other motivations like being a project management zealot and their feelings are hurt because Scrum doesn’t have a role for PM’s (so they believe).
-Perhaps they invested thousands of dollars in CEU’s for the PMI PMBoK or even worse… CMMI!
+Perhaps they invested thousands of dollars in CEU’s for the PMI PMBoK or even worse… CMMI! 🙂

-Defining effective use of agile Scrum (or Kanban)
+Defining effective use of Agile Scrum (or Kanban)

 Scrum is a simple framework for effective team collaboration on complex projects. – Scrum.org